buddy-works/buddy-gulp-iconfont/README.md

 ## Buddy configuration

 Firstly go to [Buddy App](http://buddy.works) and create new project.
 You can host your own code or fork our sample repository from https://github.com/buddy-works/tutorial-gulp-iconfont.

 When your code is ready, create new Pipeline.
+In new window name the new action and select mode to *Automatic*.
+This means that after push to your repository webfont will be generated automatically.
+You can also select manual mode, but remember that you will have to manually run build after any change.

+Click "Add a new pipeline".
+In new window you can add necessary actions.
+Our pipeline will consist of two actions: generating webfont and transferring result to FTP server.